Dissociative Identity Disorder (DID)

-Dissociative Identity Disorder (DID) is also known by it's former label of Multiple Personality Disorder (MPD) in the American Psychiatric Association’s Diagnostic & Statistical Manual (DSM-IV)
+Dissociative Identity Disorder (DID) is also known by it's former label of Multiple Personality Disorder (MPD) in the American Psychiatric Association’s Diagnostic & Statistical Manual (DSM)

 Dissociative Identity Disorder is the condition in which a person displays more than one unique identity or personality, each with its own pattern of behaviors.